How Hugh Hefner Created An Empire And A Hero Named Hef

-Hugh Hefner was born in April of 1926 in the great Chicago, Illinois.
+Hugh Hefner was born in April of 1926 in Chicago, Illinois, the son of two devoted Methodists.
 It's safe to say that publication was in his blood from a very young age.
 Hugh attended Steinmetz High School and although he didn't have straight A's he was somewhat of genius with a reported IQ of 152.
 Here his talents first began to shine when he founded a school newspaper which fueled his interest in publication.
 Soon after he made a comic book about teen who lived in a universe that he created.

 Everything up to this point had prepared Hugh Hefner for this moment, the moment he would start his own publication.
 Now this wouldn't be just any publication, no, it would be specifically for men.
-It took $8,000 to get the ball rolling on this publication from which he obtained from about 45 different investors including his methodist mother and brother.
+It took $8,000 to get the ball rolling on this publication from which he obtained from about 45 different investors including his Methodist mother and brother.